nlpbharat/nlpbharat.github.io/README.md

-# List of NLP Faculties in Indian Universities
+# NLP Faculties in Indian Universities